tenstorrent/SweRV-ISS/README.md

 this is set to true.
 Note that pipeline specific events (such as mispredicted branches) are not supported.
 Synchronous events (such as count retired load insructions) are supported.

-###  enable_zba
-When set to true, this enables the the zba bit-manipulation extension.
-Similary, enable_zbb, enable_zbc, and enable_zbs can be used to enable the corresponding bit-manipulation extension.

-###  enable_zfh
-When set to true, this enables the half-precision (16-bit) floating point extension.

 ###  abi_names
 If set to true then registers are identified by their ABI names in the